-- 1. We first embedded in python3 the DSL described in Section 3.
-This choice was motivated by the fact that python3: (i) was already well-known by the elsA development team; (ii) is a flexible language that easily embeds DSLs; and (iii) can orchestrate complex and efficient libraries implemented in other languages. - 2.
-We then used the pydop python library [22] to handle the variability aspect of our DSL.
+- 2. We then used the pydop python library (Lienhardt, 2023) to handle the variability aspect of our DSL.
 Indeed, this library can construct Delta-Oriented Product Lines over any python object, and was thus particularly suited for our approach, where our DSL manipulates abstract function specification and terms. - 3.
-For the term and signature part of our DSL, we implemented an adhoc rewriting tool in C++.
-The main reason we implemented an adhoc tool instead of using an existing rewriting engine is because of the DAG structure of the dataflows.
+For the term and signature part of our DSL, we implemented an ad-hoc rewriting tool in C++.
+The main reason we implemented an ad-hoc tool instead of using an existing rewriting engine is because of the DAG structure of the dataflows.
 Indeed, existing rewriting engines like Maude create a tree instead of a DAG when applying the rewriting rules.
-For instance, Figure 10 would be the dataflow generated by Maude in place of the dataflow in Figure 3: all shared subtrees are duplicated.
+For instance, Fig. 10 would be the dataflow generated by Maude in place of the dataflow in Fig. 3: all shared subtrees are duplicated.
 While this difference is not relevant semantically (two objects representing the same term are logically the same and we can easily identify the identical subtrees to construct the DAG dataflow), on large dataflows the equivalent tree version generated by existing rewriting engines would have a size that is orders of magnitude larger than the expected dataflow, and would take significantly more time to generate.
 Our ad-hoc tool implements a naive algorithm for rewriting rule application, but ensures that each shared term is created only once.